 Of course we believe firmly in the power of technology to connect and inspire.
 We know that employees have very little time in their day for training, and that microlearning, mLearning, and other tech trends can help them get the just-in-time information they need.
 However, we also know that sometimes nothing beats what happens IRL.

 Excellent training happens when course developers tailor the delivery to the topic and the workforce.
 Think of a carpenter who gets detailed directions on how to swing a hammer but never actually gets to pound even a single nail.
 Or a manager who learns about personal protective equipment, but never actually tries it out herself.
-Some things are just best experienced on the job and in real life, and when necessary, led by an instructor.
+Some things are just best experienced on the job, in real life, and when necessary, led by an instructor.